rutterjt/tasklist/README.md

 ## Description

-Todoist is an open source to-do list web application, built with TypeScript, React, and Material UI.
+TaskList is an open source to-do list web application, built with TypeScript, React, and Material UI.

-Todoist supports creating, updating, and deleting tasks, which can be tagged with labels, due dates, and a priority level.
+TaskList supports creating, updating, and deleting tasks, which can be tagged and filtered by labels, due dates, and priority level.

 <img src="./github/main.png" alt="Preview of TaskList" width="600px" />